-Paul Dickson has lived and worked in Norfolk for the last 30 years, initially for the National Trust and, for the last 20 years, as an independent PR practitioner and latterly as a independent publisher and independent tour guide.
+Paul Dickson has lived and worked in Norfolk for the last 32 years, initially for the National Trust and, then as an independent PR practitioner and latterly as an independent publisher and independent tour guide.

 Fourteen years ago he researched and wrote a book of walks for the National Trust in East Anglia.
 This was followed by a commission from Norfolk’s Tagman Press to help spiritual healer, Ray Brown write his autobiography ‘A Mere Grain of Sand’.